govau/design-system-site/content/get-started/custom-build.md

 ---
-layout: components/text-with-cta
+layout: content/text-with-cta
-btnurl: /download
+buttonUrl: /download
-btntext: Get your custom build
+buttonText: Get your custom build
-btnclasses: au-btn au-btn--secondary
+buttonType: secondary
 ---

 ## Custom build

 Select only the components you need and get all the compiled minified files for your project.